mpimd-csc/MORWiki.jl/README.md

   As of version 0.7.13, data is by default stored at `~/.julia/scratchspaces/124859b0-ceae-595e-8997-d05f6a7a8dfe/datadeps/`.
   Please refer to [DataDeps.jl]'s end-user documentation for further information.
+- How are the data sets being stored?

+  Currently, only `SteelProfile` is stored as plain MatrixMarket `.mtx` files.
+  All other data sets are stored as a single `.zip` archive containing several `.mtx` files.

 > [!WARNING]
 > The following releases have been data-breaking: